 Volunteer Service hours are only recorded for those working on approved Projects or Committees.
-General membership meetings do not count as volunteer hours.
+General membership meetings and other chapter support activities count as Admin hours, not as Volunteer Project hours, but are still part of your overall volunteer hours.
 Travel time of 30 minutes each way may be included for work on Approved Committee activities and Approved Projects.

 Volunteer hours spent in committee meetings and approved projects, as well as for individual preparation or follow up (including emails, phones calls, discussions), if all are related to conducting the business of the chapter or the committee, or within the specific scope of the approved project, are recordable.